SamuraiRanderson/SamuraiRanderson.github.io/README.md

 ####Part One: Optimize PageSpeed Insights score for index.html

-Measured the initial PageSpeed Insight scores which were - Mobile: 26/100, Desktop: 29/100.
+Measured the initial Google PageSpeed Insight scores which were - Mobile: 26/100, Desktop: 29/100.

 Modifications and Optimizations Implemented:
-1) Removed Web Fonts.
+1. Removed Web Fonts.
-2) Added media query to print.css.
+2. Added media query to print.css.
-3) Inlined style.css.
+3. Inlined style.css.
-4) Resized, compressed, and locally stored the images used.
+4. Resized, compressed, and locally stored the images used.
-5) Inlined google-analytics.js file.
+5. Inlined google-analytics.js file.
-6) Async the js/analytics.js & js/perfmatters.js files.
+6. Async the js/analytics.js & js/perfmatters.js files.

 Measured performance after making the above changes and they were - Mobile: 93/100, Desktop: 95/100.